JamilahKassem/Defender-Cost-Prediction-Multiple-Attack/README.md

 addpath(genpath('path_to_your_project_directory'));

 Usage
-1.Configure Simulation Parameters:
+1. Configure Simulation Parameters:

 Edit the config.m file to set up your simulation parameters, including the number of nodes, resources, and attack scenarios.

-2.Run the Simulation:
+2. Run the Simulation:

 Execute the main script to start the simulation:
 Main